utsavll0/calorieApp_server/README.md

  - **User-Friendly Accessibility:** Accessible to users of all levels with a user-friendly interface

 ## Project Documentation
+Checkout for project documentation at our [wiki page](https://github.com/rishi2019194/calorieApp/wiki)

 ## Project Presentation Video
+You can see the project presentation at -

 ## TechStack Used for the Development of Project